kahypar/mt-kahypar/README.md

     --preset-type=<large_k/deterministic/default/quality/highest_quality>

 - `large_k`: configuration for partitioning (hyper)graphs into a large number of blocks (e.g. >= 1024 blocks, `config/large_k_preset.ini`)
-- `deterministic`: configuration for deterministic partitioning (`config/deterministic_preset.ini`, corresponds to Mt-KaHyPar-SDet in our
+- `deterministic`: configuration for deterministic partitioning (`config/deterministic_preset.ini`, corresponds to Mt-KaHyPar-SDet in our publications)
 - `default`: computes good partitions very fast (`config/default_preset.ini`, corresponds to Mt-KaHyPar-D in our publications)
 - `quality`: computes high-quality partitions (`config/quality_preset.ini`, corresponds to Mt-KaHyPar-D-F in our publications)
-- `highest_quality`: highest-quality configuration (`config/quality_flow_preset.ini`, corresponds to Mt-KaHyPar-Q-F in our publications)publications)
+- `highest_quality`: highest-quality configuration (`config/quality_flow_preset.ini`, corresponds to Mt-KaHyPar-Q-F in our publications)

 The presets can be ranked from lowest to the highest-quality as follows: `large_k`, `deterministic`, `default`, `quality`, and `highest_quality`.